 .
 Sweet left the South to escape racial proscription, earning a medical degree at Howard University

 and setting up practice in Detroit in 1924.
 Although African Americans faced de facto segregation in northern cities, Ossian Sweet represented the “new” black middle class of the early 20th century, a professional and entrepreneurial class based within expanding black urban communities.
-The success of Sweet’s medical practice allowed the doctor to purchase a suburban home for his wife Gladys and his young daughter.
+The success of Sweet’s medical practice allowed the doctor to purchase a new home for his wife Gladys and his young daughter.

 The National Association for the Advancement of Colored People (NAACP)

 hired Clarence Darrow and a team of lawyers to defend the Sweets, insisting that the case revolved around a man’s right to defend his home.
 In a case heard by an all-white jury, Detroit prosecutors argued that the shots fired were reckless and that Sweet’s move to the “white” suburbs violated social norms.
 The first jury proved unable to reach a verdict and a second trial of Henry Sweet, Ossian’s youngest brother, resulted in an acquittal.
 The NAACP celebrated the case as an example of progress and urban racial liberalism.
 In the midst of a decade noted for hardening racial attitudes, the Sweet cases were a significant public relations victory for the NAACP.
 Yet racial tensions remained so heated in Detroit that Ossian Sweet and his family never lived in the home he purchased, and Sweet’s wife and daughter died shortly after the trial.
 Sweet himself later committed suicide after several decades of frustration.
 Additionally, restrictive covenants written into real estate deeds continued to prevent African Americans and other minorities from moving into suburban developments until the Supreme Court outlawed such covenants in the Shelley v.
 Kraemer